kelvin169/Braille-Learning-Platform/README.md

 Node.js (Backend): Handles API requests, WebSockets, and database connections.
 ESP8266 Firmware: Arduino-compatible code to control the hardware.
 Database: Stores user accounts, learning progress, and Braille input/output.
+Additional improvements to be made to the servo motors